Rizzler Sports Logo

 Features

-Rizzler's player evaluations let coaches run structured skill assessments from their phone — with customizable rubrics, support for measurables like exit velo and pitch speed, and the ability to compare mid-season to end-of-season results.
+Rizzler's player evaluations let coaches run a structured baseball player evaluation from their phone, with customizable rubrics, support for measurables like exit velocity and pitch speed, and side-by-side comparison of pre-season, mid-season, and end-of-season results.
 When a parent asks "how is my kid doing?" you've got a data-backed answer, not a feeling.

 Rizzler player evaluation screen showing a skill assessment rubric with scores for hitting, fielding, throwing, speed, and baseball IQ

-HittingSwing mechanics, bat speed, contact quality, plate discipline / QAB, pitch recognition
+HittingSwing mechanics, bat speed, contact quality, plate discipline, pitch recognition

 FieldingFootwork, glove work, range, throwing accuracy, game awareness